 Setting a career goal is a personal process that requires self-awareness, research and careful planning.
 While each person’s goal will look different, there are some common steps you can follow to set yourself up for success.

 4 Steps to Setting Career Goals

-- Break down your long-term goals into steps.
+- Break down your long-term goal into manageable steps.

-To set an effective career goal, you have to first ask yourself: “What does success look like to you?,” said Oliver Rolfe, author of two life and wellness books and founder of the financial executive search firm Spartan International Group.
+To set an effective and fulfilling career goal, you have to first ask yourself, “What does success look like to you?” said Oliver Rolfe, author of two life and wellness books and founder of the financial executive search firm Spartan International Group.
 The worst thing you can do is set a career goal based on a company career development chart without reflecting on whether that’s what you really want.

 “Success can mean financial success, it can mean promotions, it can mean positions of power or achievements.
 There are so many different facets you can bring into it,” Rolfe said.
 “Understanding what success means to you is probably one of the most important things you can do before setting goals.”

 Whatever your definition of success is, it’s important to make sure your goals are clear, specific and measurable, Greco said.
 If success is being in a role you can give back, define what that means.
 If it’s to do a job you love, define the qualities in a job that make you feel happy and then take the time to reflect on your enjoyment each year.

 “As long as you measure yourself against that goal, then it’s still actionable because you’re thinking about it,’” Greco said.
 “Is it important for you that you’re really happy [at work]?
 If it is, then changing your situation [when you’re unhappy].”

 Don’t be afraid to set your sights high, either.
 As Locke and Latham found, you’re more likely to raise your level of performance to the difficulty of the goal.
 Just make sure it’s realistic.
 While falling short may sting, don’t let it override your other accomplishments, Greco said.